 How can autonomous perception discover high-dimensional patterns in recorded data from our environment?
 I am approaching this question by working on structured computer vision tasks, such as Human Pose Estimation.
 I hope that insights from this area will improve our data analysis systems, so that they can assist us in better understanding our environment.

-I was working as a student assistant within the AirCap (Aerial outdoor motion capture) project.
-My duties included integrating sensors into the current distributed system and taking care of software and hardware repositories.
-In February 2019 I will start working on my Master's thesis within the Aircap project.
+I am currently doing my Master thesis project within Robot Perception Group: Deep Reinforcement Learning-based On-board Visual-inertial Autonomous landing of Miniature UAVs.
+Previously, I was working as a student assistant within the AirCap (Aerial outdoor motion capture) project.
+My duties included integrating sensors into the current distributed system, taking care of software and hardware repositories and assembling the drones.
+During this time, I also completed a 7-week Essay rotation - An Overview on Neuromorphic Event-Based Visual Perception for Autonomous Robots

 Are there people out there?
 How do they move?
 What is their body shape?
 What are they wearing?
 For machines to interact with humans and the physical world, we need to train them to answer these questions.
 My research is focused on combining ideas from computer vision and machine learning to enable machines to perceive humans.
 During my Ph.D.
 I worked mostly on geometric modelling and articulated tracking from images.